Baščaršija: History

 The Old Synagogue, today the Jewish Museum of Bosnia and Herzegovina, was the first Sephardi temple in Sarajevo, built between 1581 and 1587.

 During the 16th century a number of commercial facilities was built, such as bezistans, hans, and caravanserais.
 Sarajevo was an important center of trade in the Balkans and had three bezistans (today the Gazi Husrev-begov bezistan and Brusa bezistan are still standing).
 There were colonies of Venetian and Ragusan traders, and Baščaršija had approximately 12,000 commercial and craft shops.

 After the earthquake in 1640 and several fires in 1644 and 1656, Sarajevo was burned and devastated by the troops of Prince Eugene of Savoy in 1697.
 Travel writer Evliya Çelebi wrote:

 "The čaršija has in everything, one thousand and eighty stores that are a model of beauty.
 The čaršija is very attractive and built according to plan."

-The city of Sarajevo didn't expand significantly until the 19th century.
+The city of Sarajevo did not expand significantly until the 19th century.
 With the Austro-Hungarian occupation in 1878, foreign architects wanted to rebuild Sarajevo into a modern European city.
 A fire contributed to this process, destroying parts of the Stari Grad.

 With the liberation of Sarajevo in 1945 after the Second World War, a committee decided that the market should be gradually demolished, believing that it had no role in a modern city.
 However, the plans were cancelled, and the buildings were left standing.